microsoft/onnxruntime-inference-examples/c_cxx/QNN_EP/mobilenetv2_classification/README.md

 	  - python gen_qnn_ctx_onnx_model.py -b libmobilenetv2-12.serialized.bin -q mobilenetv2-12_net.json
     - c.
 Create ONNX Runtime session with the model generated from step b.
 	- d.
 Run the model with quantized input data.
 The output also need to be dequantized.
 This is because QNN quantized model use quantized data type for model inputs & outputs.
 More details refer to QuantizedData & DequantizedData in [main.cpp](https://github.com/microsoft/onnxruntime-inference-examples/blob/main/c_cxx/QNN_EP/mobilenetv2_classification/main.cpp).
 Also the input image is NHWC layout for QNN converted model.
-    - Notes: Set --disable_embed_mode to gen_qnn_ctx_onnx_model.py, so that it will generate the Onnx model with the relative path to the QNN context bianry file.
-It' useful if the QNN context binary size exceeds 2GB limit of protobuf.
+    - Notes: Call gen_qnn_ctx_onnx_model.py with --disable_embed_mode to generate the ONNX model with the relative path to the QNN context binary file.
+This is necessary if the QNN context binary size exceeds protobuf's 2GB limit.

 - More info on QNN EP - https://onnxruntime.ai/docs/execution-providers/QNN-ExecutionProvider.html